Offroaders123/Smart-Text-Editor/README.md

 ### [Open Smart Text Editor with GitHub Pages](https://offroaders123.github.io/Smart-Text-Editor/Smart%20Text%20Editor.html)

-A list of instructions to add a shortcut to your device can be found below:
+A list of instructions to add a shortcut for Smart Text Editor to your device can be found below:

 ### Google Chrome on Windows and Chrome OS
 1. Open Smart Text Editor from the link above in Google Chrome